rdvojmoc/DinkToPdf/README.md

 PM> Install-Package DinkToPdf
 ```

 Copy native library to root folder of your project.
 From there .NET Core loads native library when native method is called with P/Invoke.
-You can find latest version of native library [here](https://github.com/rdvojmoc/DinkToPdf/tree/master/v0.12.4)
+You can find latest version of native library [here](https://github.com/rdvojmoc/DinkToPdf/tree/master/v0.12.4).
+Select appropriate library for your OS and platform (64 or 32 bit).

 ### IMPORTANT
 Library was NOT tested with IIS.
 Library was tested in console applications and with Kestrel web server both for Web Application and Web API .